laesetuc/minui-scummvm/README.md

 - pablodaniel : you can avoid music crackling if you set a fixed cpu speed in the nextui frontend menu, either powersave or normal
 - pablodaniel : emulator options > timing > framerate cap to 60 hz also seems to help with the crackling
-- chris_disco for his work with the m3u and the scummvm.ini settings

 ## Work in Progress